Dazfl/dazfl.github.io/_posts/2023-10-04-cqrs-mediatr.md

 ---
 layout: post
-title: How I implement Commands and Queries (CQRS and MediatR)
+title: How I implement Commands and Queries
 excerpt_separator: <!--more-->
 ---

-# CQRS and MediatR

 When building applications, I like to use the CQRS and Mediator pattern.
 This is how I typically set up my Commands and Queries using the MediatR library.<!--more-->

+# CQRS and MediatR

 ## The Basics